Srjnnnn/FILM_SHELF_FRONTEND/README.md

 # FILM_SHELF_FRONTEND

-This is a test project that uses [IMDB data](https://datasets.imdbws.com/) with the 'React', 'React-Apollo' for frontend part.
-You can search for at least 4 characters (case-sensitive) and at least 3 character (case-sensitive) movies and the casts respectively.
-You can also sign-up and add some movies, genres or the cast to your favorites.
+This is a test project that uses [IMDB data](https://datasets.imdbws.com/) with the [React](https://tr.reactjs.org/), [Apollo Graphql](https://www.apollographql.com/) for frontend part.
+You can search with at least 4 characters (case-sensitive) and at least 3 character (case-sensitive) for movies and the casts respectively.
+You can also sign-up and add some movies, genres or the casts to your favorites.
 To do that you need to sign-in otherwise all you can is just searching.
-The project uses 'MongoDB' database and you can reach the backend API from [here](https://github.com/eypsrcnuygr/film_shelf).
+The project uses [MongoDB](https://www.mongodb.com/) database and you can reach the Backend API from [here](https://github.com/eypsrcnuygr/film_shelf).
 For styles I used 'Tailwind'.

 ![screenshot](./public/book_shelf_screenshot.png)<br>